 Wild Blaze of Glory, but he is called Blaze by those who have tracked the genetics of the TRNP wild horses for over 60 years.
 He is a wild stallion and lives in Theodore Roosevelt National Park in Medora, ND.

-I encountered him in November of 2012 after a long hike into the back country, my life was enriched in many, many ways .
-He is one of my favorite stallions and in this image he is pictured with his mare, Escape!
+I encountered him in November of 2012 after a long hike into the back country, my life was enriched and changed in many, many ways .
+Although he changed worlds in March he will always remain my ‘spirit horse’.
+In this image he is pictured with his mare, Escape!
 This image was captured in 2015 as part of the Fly Without Wings project and taken the same time as Absolutely Wild.

-We are donating 10% of any wild horse print sales to Walk By Faith Therapeutic Riding, a legitimate non-profit group who use wild horses in their program giving hope back to the lives of children and veterans.
+We donate a percentage of the sale of this print to Walk By Faith Therapeutic Riding, a legitimate non-profit located in northern Minnesota, who use wild horses adopted from Theodore Roosevelt National Park in their programs, providing hope to the lives of children and veterans.